If you’ve found your way here, chances are good that you’ve at least put some thought into retiring in Bend.

 Maybe home improvement is one of your hobbies–we can certainly relate.
 But if it’s not, we’re willing to bet that working on a fixer-upper is not the way you’d like to spend your retirement.

-If you’re fancying living in Bend, then you’re in luck on that front, because the majority of homes are relatively new constructions which are completely move-in ready.
+If you’re fancying living in Bend, then you’re in luck on that front, because the majority of homes are relatively new constructions that are completely move-in ready.

 Bend, as you probably already know, has really taken off in the past 30 years.
 Since 2000, Bend’s population has nearly doubled, from just over 50,000 people to an estimated 100,000 today.
 Over that span of time, the standard for new construction in Bend has been consistently high, and it’s getting higher.

 Cookie-cutter developments are more common on the East side of Bend, but even in these, the quality of interior finishes is generally quite high.
 Meanwhile, many of the homes in Bend’s West side, particularly the hills in the Northwest quadrant, bear the stamp of some of the Northwest’s finest builders.

 If you’re in the market for luxury-grade construction, the Awbrey Butte, Summit West, and Century West neighborhoods are the first place to look.
 You’ll find a number of gated communities with great amenities, including several fantastic golf course communities like Awbrey Glen and Broken Top Club.
 Breathtaking mountain views are practically the norm in these neighborhoods.